anibal/anibal.github.io/content/Using a Github Page with your own Domain to publish you Obsidian vault through Quartz.md

 A certificate should be automatically provisioned from **Let's Encrypt** in a few minutes and you should be able to click the **Enforce HTTPS** option

 ![[CleanShot 2025-10-19 at 19.24.29@2x.png]]
+# Write and Sync

+The easy part was completed, now you need to actually write and publish :-) Each time you want to publish a change you will need to execute  `npx quartz sync` at the root folder of your Quartz installation.